Baby and early childhood health issues and concerns

 - a teething ring.

 Rubbing your child's gums with your finger, or applying a small amount of teething gel may also help ease the pain.

 - teething should not cause severe illness

 - if your child has a fever or diarrhoea, see your doctor.

 Looking after teeth

 Brushing should start as soon as the first tooth appears.
-Low fluoride toothpaste is recommended for children under 6.
+Low-fluoride toothpaste is recommended for children under the age of 6.